Lili Reinhart Just Wore a Top That Looks So Good With Any Jeans

 Lili Reinhart showed off her summer style for the InStyle Day of Indulgence party on Sunday in a casual look before the Teen Choice Awards, where she rocked a pink sequin number.

-The Riverdale leading lady enjoyed the sunny day in Los Angeles wearing a pale green top with straight-leg jeans, leopard-print T-strap sandals and Yuzefi box bag.
+The Riverdale leading lady enjoyed the sunny day in Los Angeles wearing a pale green top by The Wolf Gang with straight-leg jeans, leopard-print T-strap sandals and Yuzefi box bag.

 The star of her outfit was her adorable blouse!
 The of-the-moment vintage-inspired top with its square neckline, bustier silhouette, buttons and puff sleeves gives off a modernized version of romantic Victorian-age style.
 All of its trendy, feminine details elevate the top into fashion-forward territory and teams perfectly with any type of denim.
 It's the perfect way to dress up a beloved pair, effortlessly lending interest to a low-key jean outfit.